bohaigt86/coursera-angularjs/README.md

 ### Understading $apply()
   Now we know a digest cycle is the result of AugularJS' call of \$digest.
 However, AngularJS doesn't call \$digest directly, instead it calls \$scope.\$apply() which in turn calls \$rootScope.\$digest().
 As a result of this, a digest cycle starts at the \$rootScope, and subsequently visits all the child scopes calling the watchers along the way.

   Let's have a look at how it works.
-Under one condition we want to manually trigger the digest cycle: when we want to handle with events that are not Angular-aware, such as onclick or timeout.
+Under one condition we want to manually trigger the digest cycle: when we want to handle with events that are not AngularJS-aware, such as onclick or timeout.

   ```javascript
   $scope.num = 0;